rheslip/PyDSA/README.md

     *"Calibrate" is manual operation to adjust peak for a known dBm value *Use a sine wave of known magnitude and adjust the calibration factor for the right reading
     Note: It is on my list to make this automatic.
+- Added autocalibration.
+Use a known amplitude sine wave and autocal will match to the dBm you enter